 - Match your tie to the width of your lapel.

 - Wear long dress socks, but never white.

 Let’s face it.
 Most of us won’t be able to afford a really expensive, custom-tailored suit.
 Follow these pointers, and you can still look your best, even when you wear a low price, off-the-rack suit.

 Wrapping It Up

-Suit brands are all about personality.
+Choosing any one of these suit brands is a matter of personality.
 You need a brand that makes you look good, feel comfortable, and fits your budget.
 It should also reflect your style and character.
 This is no mean feat.

 Finding the right brand for you should not be an arduous task.
 Get out there.
 Have fun experimenting with different brands, cuts, fabrics, and colors.
 After you’ve tried on a few different suits, you’re sure to find exactly what you’re looking for.

 Hi, I’m Alex, and I’ve studied and specialized in style in Rome.
 Through my writing, I want to help men dress well and learn the purpose and significance of suits and other formal attire.
 My final goal is to make men more confident in their wardrobe choice and life in general.